krzysztofzablocki/LinkedConsole/README.md

 }
 ~~~

-or if you use [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) you can use my custom formatter for some really nice logs.
+## Integration with popular loggers

+- [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) is supported out of the box.
+- [SwiftyBeaver](https://github.com/skreutzberger/SwiftyBeaver) is supported out of the box.
+- [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) supported, with a log formatter printing **fileName.extension:123**, here's my log formatter for it:

 Swift version (Objective-C version is part of [KZBootstrap](https://github.com/krzysztofzablocki/KZBootstrap)):
 ~~~swift